-The Company applies a single recognition and measurement approach for all leases, except for short-term leases.
+The Company applies a single recognition and measurement approach for all leases, except for short-term leases and leases of low-value assets.
 The Company recognises lease liabilities representing the obligations to make lease payments and right-of-use assets representing the right to use the underlying leased assets.